-Wildfires are a growing concern across British Columbia as dry conditions and less precipitation contribute to an elevated risk of wildfires across many parts of the province.
-For residents in areas with a high risk of fire, there are potential hazards associated with gas and electrical equipment.
-Technical Safety BC reminds homeowners and businesses to take precautions with gas and electrical appliances if fire, evacuation, or loss of power due to fire is expected.
+Wildfires are a growing concern across British Columbia as dry conditions and less precipitation contribute to an elevated risk across many parts of the province.
+For residents in areas with a high risk of fire, there are potential hazards associated with gas and electrical equipment that you should be aware of.
+Technical Safety BC reminds homeowners and businesses to take precautions with gas and electrical appliances if fire, evacuation, or loss of power is expected.

-Only return once the area of occupancy has been declared safe to enter by the proper authorities.
+Only return to your home once the area of occupancy has been declared safe to enter by the proper authorities.
 Follow these precautions when returning to a fire-damaged area:

-- Complete all safety requirements of authorities (police, fire officials).
+- complete all safety requirements of authorities (police and fire officials);

-- If you smell rotten eggs, it is likely natural or propane gas.
-Leave the area immediately and call your gas utility, propane supplier, or 911.
+- if you smell rotten eggs, it is likely natural or propane gas.
+Leave the area immediately and call your gas utility, propane supplier, or 911; and